How to Calculate Pressure Drop Across a Valve?

 However, valve sizes above 50mm are mostly using flange connections because it is often cheaper and more practical to install.

 If you want to learn how to calculate pump head, see my post How to Calculate Chilled Water Pump Head?.
-Otherwise, if you want to download the excel sheet for pipe head loss calculation, purchase the Design Engineer Starter Pack.

 Which Valve Has More Pressure Drop?